Banner

 • Difficulty: Easy

-We have an early start today, so grab some breakfast in your hotel and get ready to catch the 5:30am bus up to Machu Picchu.
-This gives you time to watch the sunrise in the magical citadel- the perfect way to start your Machu Picchu tour.
+We will have an early start today, so make sure to grab some breakfast in your hotel and get ready to catch the 5:30am bus up to Machu Picchu.
+This will give you time to watch the sunrise in the magical citadel- the perfect way to start your Machu Picchu tour.

 If you have an advanced booking for one of the peaks in the citadel (either Huayna Picchu or Machu Picchu Mountain) you will have time to complete the hike after the conclusion of your guided tour.
 Once you have had your fill of the citadel (either up the mountains or on the ground) you are free to head back down to Aguas Calientes using the shuttle bus.